camchardukian/camchardukian-Daily-Coding-Journal/May 2019/2019-05-29-DailyCoding.md

 };
 ```

-19:42 -- I just learned how to set default props for components in React.
+21:42 -- I just learned how to set default props for components in React.
 The syntax is pretty simple:

 ```
 YourComponentName.defaultProps = {property : 'value of property'}
 ```

-19:44 -- I'm going to take a break now.
+21:44 -- I'm going to take a break now.
 Be back in 20 minutes or so.
 ___
+23:51 -- That break was definitely not 20 minutes or so.
+Man oh man, I'm just out of it today.
+I'm going to commit today's journal entry to GitHub, record my video for the [daily developer channel](https://www.youtube.com/channel/UCRUPCpCWCL6Mr-0QWNje29Q), exercise, regroup for tomorrow and get some sleep.

 ___
-**Total time spent coding today**:
+**Total time spent coding today**: 1 hour 46 minutes

-**Total time spent coding thus far in May 2019**:
+**Total time spent coding thus far in May 2019**: 70 hours 48 minutes

-**Total lifetime hours of coding**:
+**Total lifetime hours of coding**: 566 hours 41 minutes